victor-develop/mailer-hub/README.md

  - __sendOnce__: a core function responsible for sending ONE successful email among many email servicer providers(they are called __mailers__ in code).
 This function plays the logic of __fail over__.

 ## TODOs
- - Validate credentials of different email service providers
+ - Validate credentials of different email service providers upon the creation of
- - Logging and detailed error messages
+ - Log each time of send email and how many services were tried.
+Expose the log for pakcage users to retrive.
+E.g. via events;

 ## Acknowledgements